A guide to setting up technology-enabled virtual wards

 - digital expertise

-- data/reporting expertise
+- data or reporting expertise

 - patients or people with lived experience